PhyBlock/PhyBlock_Documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to 75-Student's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**75-Student** is a Flutter mobile application aimed at increasing productivity for students in everyday life.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It provides an *intuitive* user interface and a *rigourous* architechtural model to ensure a smooth user experience.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+This is technical documentation intended for developers and contributors to the application.

 .. note::